tj/commander/README.txt

 Small, intuative gem for creating executables.
 Commander bridges the gap between other terminal related libraries you know and love (OptionParser, HighLine).

-Commander is generally used for sub-command driven programs, although support for unary executables do and will continue to be supported.
+Although Commander is generally used for sub-command driven programs, although support for unary executables do and will continue to be supported.

+== Features:

+* Easier than baking cookies
+* Parses options using OptionParser
+* Imports the highline gem for interacting with the terminal
+* Auto-generates help documentation via pluggable help formatters
+* Adds additional user interaction functionality
+* Auto-populates struct with options ( no more { |v| options[:recursive] = v } )

 == Example:

+For more option examples view the Commander::Command#option method

    require 'rubygems'
    require 'commander'